Get free weekly resources from us!

 3. PowerPoint Slide

-Before the service, project scrolling PowerPoint slides that publicize areas for volunteers to step in.
+Before the service, show PowerPoint slides on a big screen that publicize areas for volunteers to step in.
 Use sharp photos or graphics to attract attention.
 If you use photos of your own volunteers, make sure they’re smiling and looking like they’re having a good time!

 4. Help-Wanted Ads

 On a sheet of paper, create “classified ads” for volunteers needed.
-You can even make it look like a newspaper and have display ads.
+You can even make it look like a LinkedIn or Indeed listing for familiarity.
 Use humor and clipart to make it more interesting, and organize your listings by categories.
 Put the paper in your bulletin or where your brochures are displayed.

 5. Bulletin Announcement